vikchupak/Databases/MySQL/mysql.md

 __Elementary key normal form (EKNF) falls strictly between 3NF and BCNF.__

-It does not contain any extraneous key attributes.
+A table does not contain any extraneous key attributes.
 An extraneous key attribute is an attribute that can be removed from a candidate key without affecting the uniqueness of the key.

 __Enchanced 3NF | Boyce-Codd Normal Form (BCNF).__